Benefice of Seaview, St Helens, Brading & Yaverland

 Our policy and what you should do if you have a concern

-The Parochial Church Councils of the Anglican Parishes of Seaview, St Helens, Brading & Yaverland are committed to safeguarding children, young people and adults.
+The Parochial Church Councils of the Haven Benefice, comprising the Anglican Parishes of St Peter's Seaview, St Helen's, St Mary the Virgin, Brading & St John the Baptist, Yaverland, are committed to safeguarding children, young people and adults.

 We aim to create an environment in which children and young people are nurtured and protected, and in which everyone is able to worship and pursue his or her journey of faith in safety.